Paladynee/clr-github-actions/README.md

 - 7: block
 - 8: branch if slot 4
 - 9: (slot 4 true) break out of block 7
-- 5: call the defaultPanic function
+- 5: (slot 4 false) call the defaultPanic function
-- 6: unreachable
+- 6: (slot 4 false) unreachable
 - 10: set this slot to the extracted 0th field of slot 2 (that's the add ten result)
 - 11: we are on line 2, column 4
 - 12: return the contents of slot 10.